SparrowJang/jquery-uploader/README.md

 ##Usage

 ###The method support:
-The IE7、IE8 and IE9 will use iframe uploader to replace.
+If you use IE7、IE8 and IE9, they will use iframe uploader to replace.

 	IE7+
 	firefox